How do you take care of an orchid?

 5. The right amount of water

-Straight from the tap, a light water at room temperature once a week is all your orchid needs.
-Ideally the mossy substance surrounding the orchid roots should not be allowed to dry out completely.
+How often should you water your orchids?
+Give them a drink straight from the tap; a light water at room temperature once a week is all your orchid needs.
+Ideally the mossy substance surrounding the orchid roots should not be allowed to become completely dry.
 Water straight to the roots, avoiding the leaves and ensure good drainage so you don’t let it sit in water in the pot.
 A gentle poke to the root bed to ensure it remains damp is a good practice as you walk by.

 The occasional mist with a water spray is also a nice touch to extend the life of the flowers.